 - ENGLISH: English Composition I

 - READING: History, Psychology, Sociology, Political Science, Economics

 - ELA: English Composition I, History, Psychology, Sociology, Political Science, Economics

 With the ACT quickly catching up to the number of SAT participants, it’s not surprising that in September 2011, College Board announced their own version of College Readiness Benchmarks.
 On the SAT, this is defined as, “having a 75% chance of earning at least a C in first semester” corresponding college courses.

 For a student scoring a 480 in Evidence-Based Reading and Writing and 530 in Math, they’ve hit the mark.

 What Does it Mean?

 Often I hear from a concerned parent whose child is missing one or more of the ACT benchmarks, and they are misled into believing their child won’t get into college.
 That’s simply untrue.
-For the graduating class of 2017, nationally only 27% of students met all four ACT college readiness benchmarks.
-Do you think more than 27% of last year’s graduating seniors got into and went to college?
+For the graduating class of 2019, nationally only 33% of students met all four ACT college readiness benchmarks.
+Do you think more than 33% of last year’s graduating seniors got into and went to college?
 Of course!
-Furthermore, approximately 30% of Americans have a college degree.
+Furthermore, approximately 40% of Americans have a college degree (associates degree or higher).